 One bunch of curly kale makes a huge bowl of this salad, and I can honestly eat the entire thing over the course of a day — it’s that delicious.
 Quite often I make it as an easy side to balance out a heavier main course for dinner (like a creamy pasta or a hearty chowder).
 But it can also be paired with a protein (like some grilled tofu or vegan chicken) and a slice of crusty bread to serve as a balanced lunch or dinner.

-This recipe is inspired by a popular salad served at Chick-Fil-A. I’ve never personally tried it (I’ve actually never eaten at a Chick-Fil-A), but I was inspired to create my own version after seeing people rave about it on social media!
+This recipe is inspired by a popular salad served at Chick-Fil-A. I’ve never personally tried it (I’ve actually never eaten at a Chick-Fil-A), but I was inspired to create my own copycat recipe after seeing people rave about it on social media!
 Based on the description on their website, this is very similar to their Kale Crunch Salad.

 Ingredients for Kale Crunch Salad